nordeck/matrix-neoboard/.changeset/vast-knives-type.md

 '@nordeck/matrix-neoboard-widget': minor
 ---

-Add touchscreen gestures.
-Use one finger to pan, select, deselect, add, and draw.
-Use two fingers to scale.
-Improve support for frame elements.
-Double-tap selected elements to edit text.
-Press and hold a finger to see an element's context menu.
+Add basic touchscreen support.
+Tap and drag with one finger to pan, select, deselect, add, and draw.
+Pinch with two fingers to scale.
+Simplify frame selection mechanic to adapt to touchscreens.
+Double-tap elements to edit text.
+Long press to open an element's context menu.